 Program Description

-The Master of Education in School Counseling fulfills the degree requirements needed for the National Counselor Examination (NCE), which is needed to become a National Certified Counselor and Licensed Professional Counselor.
+The Master of Education in School Counseling fulfills the degree requirements for the National Counselor Examination (NCE), which is needed to become a National Certified Counselor and Licensed Professional Counselor.

 Program Coordinator